 - Practicing within the guidelines of their governing body (i.e. service by phone or other electronic device is approved by the practitioner’s governing board)

-Based on the provincial guidelines today, eligible expenses for virtual appointments will be considered for the following services, subject to the terms of your plan:
+Based on the provincial guidelines today, eligible expenses for virtual appointments will be considered for:

 - Occupational therapist